squid-cache/squid-cache.github.io/ProgrammingGuide/Architecture.rst

 At the broad level Squid consists of four generic processing areas;

- * a client-side which implements HTTP, HTTPS, ICP and HTCP protocols to communicate with clients, and
+ * a client-side which implements HTTP, HTTPS, FTP, ICP and HTCP protocols to communicate with clients, and

  * a server-side which implements HTTP, HTTPS, FTP, Gopher and WAIS to communicate with web servers, and